-We attest that the consolidated non-financial performance statement provided for in Article L.225-102-1 of the French Commercial Code is included in the information pertaining to the Group presented in the management report, it being specified that, in accordance with Article L.823-10 of the Code, we have not verified the fair presentation and consistency with the consolidated financial statements of the information contained in that statement, which must be verified in a report by an independent third party.
+We attest that the information pertaining to the Group presented in the management report includes the consolidated non-financial performance statement required under Article L.225-102-1 of the French Commercial Code.
+However, in accordance with Article L.823-10 of the French Commercial Code, we have not verified the fair presentation and consistency with the consolidated financial statements of the information given in that statement, which will be the subject of a report by an independent third party.